-amount of feed available for grazing, and (if required) the cost of additional feed rebuilding phase, sheep that would otherwise be sold may be held.

-- possible impact of forward contracts - weather outlook for the current and future seasons - opportunity costs from competing operations.
+- amount of feed available for grazing, and (if required) the cost of additional feed - possible impact of forward contracts - weather outlook for the current and future seasons - opportunity costs from competing operations.
 For example, consider an increase in the price of other livestock products or crops, and the effect on the relative value of sheep enterprises. - condition of the sheep relative to the market specifications of quality.